Louis Marx: Personal life

 Marx's daughter, Patricia, was born in 1938.
 She went on to become an activist author, and the second wife of Daniel Ellsberg, assisting him in the release of the Pentagon Papers in 1971.
 Louis Marx, a strident anti-Communist and supporter of Richard Nixon, regarded Ellsberg as a traitor afterwards.

 His eldest child, Barbara Marx Hubbard (1929–2019), was a New Age futurist Barbara's daughter, Alexandra Morton, is a notable marine biologist.

 Marx's son, Louis Marx Junior, is a venture capitalist and philanthropist who has contributed to the arts, education and medicine.
-One such example is the Louis Marx Center for Children and Families of New York.
+One such example is the Louis Marx, Jr. Center for Children and Families of New York.

+Jacqueline Marx Barnett was an artist, maker of paintings and prints.

 With his last wife he had 5 sons.
+They were named after prominent WWII American and international military figures, with whom Marx had close association during that time period.